AA

 All flights will be operated using an Airbus A321LR aircraft that recently joined the company's fleet, in a three-class configuration: economy, business and first, including 14 business seats that open into a full bed and two seats in first class.
 The airline also announced special prices on the company's flights to the Far East: to Bangkok starting at $1,250 and to Tokyo starting at $1,648.

 As of March 19, the airline has extended the deadline for free cancellations up to and including Tuesday, 31st March 2026.
-Flights to Israel have been be cancelled until March 31.
+Flights to Israel have been canceled until March 31.

 Emirates: The company has announced "the limited re-opening of airspace" and the operation of a "reduced flight schedule until further notice" to these destinations.
 Passengers are advised to check availability.
 Those transiting in Dubai "will only be accepted for travel if their connecting flight is operating."

-Iberia: The company has canceled all its flights to and from Tel Aviv until May 31.
+Iberia Express: The company has canceled all its flights to and from Tel Aviv until July 1, when it will operate one daily flight.

 The airline also operates several special daily flights from Athens to Taba, Egypt (TCP), and from Taba to Athens.
 "Starting March 30, 2026, we will expand our flight offerings from Taba to selected destinations in Europe for the Passover holiday period.
 Daily flights will operate to and from Taba and Crete, Athens, Larnaca, Rome, and Budapest."

-Ethiopian Airlines announced it has cancelled all flights to and from Amman, Beirut, Bahrain, Doha, Kuwait, Dubai, Sharjah, Abu Dhabi, and Dammam until further notice.
+Ethiopian Airlines announced it has canceled all flights to and from Amman, Beirut, Bahrain, Doha, Kuwait, Dubai, Sharjah, Abu Dhabi, and Dammam until further notice.

 "To avoid further inconvenience, passengers traveling to or from the region are strongly encouraged to check their flight status through our official digital channels at https://www.ethiopianairlines.com/et/book/booking/flight-staus."